uabinf/nlp-fall-2019-project-amazon_sentiment/README.md

 Flair - Embeddings for XLNET

-Transformers - For the Pre-trained BERT model
+Transformers (HuggingFace) - For the Pre-trained BERT model

 Keras - To add padding sequences for the BERT model input